nummacway/gb300/README.md

 ## ROMs and Gameplay

+To play your own games, create the folder `Roms` (case-insensitive) on the TF card and put your ROMs there.
+You can also use ZIP files to save memory.

-ROMs come in their own format.
+Stock ROMs however come in their own format.
 The first `0xEA00` bytes are a 144x208 pixel RGB565 images with no header whatsoever.
 After that comes a ZIP file, with four differences to keep you from opening it:
 * The magic numbers are different.
 There are three in a standard ZIP file with one file.
   * The local block header magic number is `0x57515703` but should be `0x504B0304`.
   * The central directory header magic number is `0x57515702` but should be `0x504B0102`.
   * The end of central directory header magic number is `0x57515701` but should be `0x504B0506`.
 * All (two) filenames in these headers had their bytes `xor 0xE5`'d.

-Changing these things above gives you a standard ZIP file.
+Changing the things above gives you a standard ZIP file.
 At least 7-Zip is already fine if you just fix the local block header magic number, even though the file will have a strange filename then.

 ### Nintendo Entertainment System